gnilk/testrunner/README.md

 # Version history
 ## v2.0-beta
+- Two external dependencies
+  - `gnklog` has replaced the old debug logging library - this is interface compatible with embedded
+  - `fmtlib` is being used, as this is a requirement for `gnklog`
+  - Both libraries are fetched and added to the local source directory by the build script (cmake)
 - Pre/Post now returns test-result (kTR_xyz), this will cause any previous unit-tests to break compile.
 - Extensions are now supported through function `QueryInterface` in ITesting
 - Modules are executed in parallel as default (`--sequential` to disable)